OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/external_code.rst

     openmdao.components.tests.test_external_code.TestExternalCodeFeature.test_main

-Next we will go through each section and explain how this code works.
+Next, we will go through each section and explain how this code works.

 ::